carpentries/governance/code-of-conduct-transparency-reports/2024-07-01-coc-transparency-report.md

 2 new members joined the committee and were successfully onboarded by Malvika Sharan and Andrea Sánchez Tapia.
 The 2 new members are:
 * Jean Baptiste Fankam Fankam
 * Patti McCall-Junkin
+* Jannetta Steyn joined the committee as a new liaison to the Board of Directors.

 ### Further relevant information